 In 2008, John McCain chose Palin to serve as his running mate, making her the first woman to run on the Republican Party’s presidential ticket.

 After leaving office in 2009, Palin became a political commentator for the FOX News Channel and published her autobiography, Going Rogue: An American Life (2009).
 She has written, now, three New York Times best sellers.
+Her latest book, Sweet Freedom: A Devotional features 260 “meditations” that apply biblical principles to contemporary issues.
+It is slated for release in November of 2015.

 Through her political action committee, SarahPAC, Palin remains active in the national political scene by supporting candidates who share her fiscal conservative and libertarian ideals for smaller and smarter government.
 She has been particularly active in supporting Republican women candidates and grassroots reformers bucking the political establishment like she is known to do.
 Palin travels internationally for speeches.
 She loves distance running, extreme hot yoga, lawn work, cooking and road trips with her family.
 A devout Christian and outdoorsman, she shares her love of God's green earth with all she encounters.